Life in Japan: Advice and Information

 The transportation system in Japan is excellent.
 All types of public transportation are very reliable and punctual.

 In big cities, you will find the Trains (JR)/Metro network very dense.
-Trains are very convenient – though you may want to avoid rushing hours.
+Trains are very convenient – though you may want to avoid rush hours.

 The bus system in big and small cities is reliable as well.
-And you can easily hop in a taxi if necessary.
+And you can easily hop on a taxi if necessary.

 Japanese use bicycles a lot.
 For small distances, this is the most used means of transportation.

 When you want to travel around, you may also use the railways.
 The Shinkansen is not only fast but very comfortable.
 It will take you anywhere in Japan.
 If you intend to travel a lot inside Japan, you may want to consider buying a pass (“Japan Rail Pass“) (only under certain conditions, not for long term stays).
-Ask for information at your train station.
+For more information, please ask the train station staff.

 Telecommunication (phone, internet, post):